hust-psa/PPHSE/README.md

 ### Notes related to gmpy2

 The Python package gmpy2 drastically improves the performance of cryptographic computations.
-However, it is not easy to install gmpy2, especially on the Windows platform.
+However, it is usually not easy to install gmpy2, especially on the Windows platform.
 Please follow the instructions on the [documentation of gmpy2](https://gmpy2.readthedocs.io/en/latest/intro.html#installation) to make sure the package, along with its dependencies, is successfully installed.

 ### System requirements